 The various dairy products manufactured by home technology in the Kozah municipalities contain microbes at different concentrations.
 Enumeration of total aerobic mesophilic flora yielded high values ranging from 6.14Log10 to 6.68Log10 CFU/ml for raw and pasteurized milk collected in Kozah3 and Kozah4, respectively (Figure 4).
 Concentrations of yeasts and moulds ranged from 3.71 Log₁₀ (for pasteurised milk from Kozah3) to 4.80 Log₁₀ CFU/ml (for raw milk from Kozah4).
-The total flora bacteria counted in this study was lower than the value obtained for raw milk but higher than thoses obtained when enumerating them from Egyptian traditional cheese by Elkot et al. (2025).
-Mold and yeasts were presented in all samples studied as reported in Egypt by Elkot et al. (2025).
-Total flora, yeasts and moulds constitute the spoilage flora of food products (Garnier et al., 2017; Azad et al., 2019).
+The total flora bacteria counted in this study was lower than the value obtained for raw milk but higher than those obtained when enumerating them from Egyptian traditional cheese by Elkot et al. (2025).
+Mold and yeasts were present in all samples studied, as reported in Egypt by Elkot et al. (2025).
+Total flora, yeasts, and moulds constitute the spoilage flora of food products (Garnier et al., 2017; Azad et al., 2019).
 They lead to undesirable changes in the composition and organoleptic properties of food.
 These alterations have economic consequences.
 According to Azad et al. (2019), food spoilage can be caused by contamination from air, soil, sewage, and animal feces.
 Dairy products are susceptible to microbial spoilage due to their nutrient-rich (such as vitamins, proteins, lipids, and carbohydrates) composition and high water content (Islam et al., 2018; Ntuli et al., 2023).
 Microorganisms in raw milk and post-processing contaminations exacerbate this vulnerability.
 The quality of raw milk affects the shelf life of processed dairy products, as certain microbial populations can degrade lipid, protein, or lactic components.
 Controlling spoilage flora is crucial for food safety, product shelf life, and preserving organoleptic and nutritional qualities.
 Identifying and characterizing spoilage microbial flora is crucial for developing effective preservation strategies, including optimizing manufacturing processes and using advanced microbiological control methods.
 Pasteurization is a common heat treatment used to reduce microbial load in milk and extend shelf life.
 However, it doesn't guarantee complete sterilization and can cause undesirable changes like browning and nutrient loss.
-Alternatives like continuous sterilization, in-container sterilization under autoclave, and ultrahigh temperature treatment can effectively inactivate microorganisms and extend shelf life.
+Alternatives like continuous sterilization, in-container sterilization under an autoclave, and ultrahigh temperature treatment can effectively inactivate microorganisms and extend shelf life.

-Figure 4 Enumeration of total flora, yeasts and mold in dairy products from Kozah
+Figure 4 Enumeration of total flora, yeasts, and molds in dairy products from Kozah

 The presence of pathogenic microorganisms in milk represents a major challenge for food safety and public health, requiring a thorough understanding of their diversity and virulence mechanisms.
 These pathogens can be either infectious, causing illness in the consumer, or toxin-producing, generating harmful substances even after the microorganisms themselves have been eliminated.
-Kozah dairy products are colonized by pathogenic microorganisms including Enterobacteria, Listeria, Salmonella, and Staphylococci.
+Kozah dairy products are colonized by pathogenic microorganisms, including Enterobacteria, Listeria monocytogenes, Salmonella, and Staphylococci.

 For total coliforms (Figure 5), the results obtained yielded 3Log10, 1Log10, and 1Log10CFU/ml for raw milk produced in Kozah1, Kozah3, and Kozah4, respectively.
 For pasteurized milk, 1.72Log10 and 1Log10CFU/ml were obtained respectively for Kozah3 and Kozah4.
 Lait caillé exhibited a count of 1Log10CFU/ml.
-The fecal coliforms was detected in all dairy products collected from all municipalities.
+The fecal coliforms were detected in all dairy products collected from all municipalities.
 The presence of E. coli in dairy products consumed in the municipality of Kozah 1, 2, and 4 could potentially lead to a public health crisis because the values ranged from 3.02Log10 to 5.02Log10CFU/ml during enumeration.
 According to Woldemariam and Asres (2017), coliforms bacteria can contaminate milk from various sources, increasing the risk of contamination.
 Their presence in pasteurized milk indicates recontamination after pasteurization.
-A high coliforms count suggests improper production procedures or practices during processing.
+A high coliform count suggests improper production procedures or practices during processing.
 Coliforms are mainly fecal and do not survive pasteurization.
-Bayili et al. (2019) and Moonga et al. (2020) have reported the presence of Coliforms (Enterobacteria) in the milk and dairy product
+Bayili et al. (2019) and Moonga et al. (2020) have reported the presence of Coliforms (Enterobacteria) in the milk and dairy products.